1977 East Kilbride District Council election

 Elections to East Kilbride District Council were held on 3 May 1977, on the same day as the other Scottish local government elections.
 This was the second election to the district council following the implementation of the Local Government (Scotland) Act 1973.

 The election used the 15 wards created by the Formation Electoral Arrangements in 1974.
 Each ward elected one councillor using first-past-the-post voting.

-Independent candidates retained control of the council after winning a majority.
+SNP candidates gained control of the council after winning a majority.